Puppy Supplies You'll Need

 The link below is a beautiful option that I use which protects your floors and is adjustable to fit your space. (assembly required) Prices vary so google different sites to find the best price.
 I got mine for $180.
 Mine stays at the 44" mark due to the vents in my floor and is plenty of space for when I'm away.
 There are much cheaper options if you want or fancier ones too but this works for me. (my only complaint is that the tray has ridges which makes it harder to clean up, but by the time they're old enough to go home you hopefully won't have to clean up as many accidents as I do.) :)

 ***Puppy Pads: I use puppy pads to give families who live in apartments (or states where it rains a lot!) the option to have their puppy go potty indoors when they can't go outside or don't have access to a yard.
 The 23"x 23" are a great size.
-I don't have a certain brand I use, some are better quality than others, but a cheaper route would also be to use a white towel and just bleach it as needed.
-I've been using the charcoal puppy pads and like those a lot.
-These can be used multiple times before having to change them out and you won't smell them. (some are availalbe with sticky tabs to keep them down so those are also an option)
+I normally use Glad 100 or 150 ct but you may not need that many.
+I've been using the charcoal puppy pads for years and like those a lot.
+These can be used multiple times before having to change them out and you won't smell them.

 ***Stain Remover Spray: Any brand should work, but recently I've switched to using more "green" solutions with no chemicals but just get a spray that removes pet odors.
 Nature's Miracle is also a favorite.
 It needs to remove the scent or your puppy will continue to go in that spot.